stemke/SLmonitoring/view-agent-report-nimsoft-monitoring.md

 2. Select the agent to view from the **Agents** list.
   * **Note:** Available agents vary by device and are dependent on the monitoring package applied to the device.
 3. Complete all remaining sections, including one or more of the following actions:
-  * **Note:** Each agent varies and does not include each section or metric.
+  * **Note:** Each agent varies and doesn't include each section or metric.
 Available options on this screen are dependent on the configuration options available for each agent.
   * Select the section report from the **Sections** list.
   * Select the time period for the report from the **View By** list.
   * Click the check box for each metric you want to report in the **Select metrics to report on:** section.